Tearsheet

 AI Analysis | Feedback

-John Peyton Chief Executive Officer
+John Peyton, Chief Executive Officer and Interim Applebee's President

-Vance Chang Chief Financial Officer
+Vance Chang, Chief Financial Officer

 AI Analysis | Feedback